KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 A `content` variable is assigned to an empty string.
 As the program progresses, using an addition assignment operator, strings are appended to the `content` variable.

-First, The README.md header is appended to `content` through a global `HEADER` variable assigned to a multiline, triple-double-quote string.
+First, the README.md header is appended to `content` through a global `HEADER` variable assigned to a multiline, triple-double-quote string.

 Then, the program uses `os.walk()` to traverse and sort the directories and files, removing the `.git` and `.github` directories as it goes.